ymushkevych/Southridge-Stock-Exchange/Getting Started/SETUP.md

 1. Make a Google Sheet and designate it as your main Index A sheet.
 2. Name the first tab `Index A`
-3. Manually input the Bias and Reliability for each stock.

 # Setting up example portfolio